Cassava Suman Recipe

 Total Time: 1 hour and 40 minutes

 Cassava Suman is just one of the many types of suman which originated in the Philippines.
-It is a famous Filipino delicacy or dessert made from grated cassava, brown sugar, condensed milk, grated coconut and strips of young coconut, however the coconut ingredients are optional but it gives your cassava suman a more special taste.
+It is a famous Filipino delicacy or dessert made from grated cassava, brown sugar, condensed milk, grated coconut, and strips of young coconut.
+The coconut ingredients are optional but give your cassava suman a more special taste.
 It is then wrapped around a banana leaf and cooked over boiling water for an hour.
 This type of suman is very famous in the Philippines because of its delicious and native taste.
-It is cooked mostly by the elders and some even add peanuts to the recipe to add twist with the taste.
-This particular cassava suman recipe includes young coconut for a more flavorful and special taste, however, you may exclude this if you want.
+It is cooked mostly by the elders, and some even add peanuts to the recipe to add a twist to the taste.
+This particular cassava suman recipe includes young coconut for a more flavorful and special taste; however, you may exclude this if you want.

-The cassava suman is commonly served as an in between snacks or merienda.
-It is also sweet enough that it can also be eaten as a dessert.
-You will surely not miss this delicacy in a food table during a town fiesta in the Philippines, since this is usually prepared in those kinds of events.
+Cassava suman is commonly served as an in-between snack or merienda.
+It is also sweet enough to be eaten as a dessert.
+You will surely not miss this delicacy on a food table during a town fiesta in the Philippines, as it is usually prepared for such events.

 Kitchen Utensils You Need

-In making cassava suman, you will be needing the following kitchen utensils:
+In making cassava suman, you will need the following kitchen utensils:

-Cassava is a woody tuberous root which is grown widely in tropical places.
+Cassava is a woody tuberous root that is grown widely in tropical places.
 Locally called kamoteng kahoy in the Philippines, this is very common in the country as well.
-It is a major staple food in many countries as it is the third largest source of carbohydrates, other than rice and maize (corn).
+It is a major staple food in many countries as it is the third-largest source of carbohydrates, other than rice and maize (corn).
 Since cassava is a very common product, it is used in many recipes like cassava cake, pichi-pichi, and many others.
 You can buy this ingredient in malls and supermarkets.
-However, in my case I usually buy this food crop directly from my neighbor who is a farmer, which has a cassava plantation.
-Advantages are, I can buy it in a cheapest price plus it is fresh from the farm.
+However, in my case, I usually buy this food crop directly from my neighbor who is a farmer and has a cassava plantation.
+The advantages are that I can buy it at the cheapest price, plus it is fresh from the farm.

 Interesting Facts

-• Cassava can spoil quickly after harvest.
-It only last for 1 one week for unpeeled cassava.
+- Cassava can spoil quickly after harvest.
+It only lasts for one week for unpeeled cassava.

 Tips and Tricks

-• To make sure that the cassava suman is completely cooked and safe to eat, better steam or boil it for not less than an hour.
+- Cooking Time: To ensure that the cassava suman is completely cooked and safe to eat, steam or boil it for not less than an hour.

-• Better and safe to cook cassava suman by boiling than steaming.
+- Boiling vs. Steaming: It is safer to cook cassava suman by boiling rather than steaming.

 Ingredients